petrLorenc/MyTripTogether/meetings/20-06-18-Project Charter.md

-	#20-06-21-Project Charter day
+	#20-06-18-Project Charter day
 	#Parties included: Founders, PM
 	#Input: Idea
 	#Expected output: Project Charter

+REASON OF THIS DOCUMENT: formally authorizes the existence of a project, and provides the project manager with the authority to apply organizational resources to project activities, have not to be so deep

-Overview of the Project
+**Overview of the Project**

  * Application for helping group of friend select sightseeing’s spots which are interesting for most of them (without fighting)

-Purpose of the Project Charter
+**Purpose of the Project Charter**

  * The Project Charter will be reviewed by the project team (represented by Petr Lorenc) and approved.
 The final approval will be the Petr Lorenc (numero uno).

-Project Objective and Scope Objective
+**Project Objective and Scope Objective**

  * Q3 of 2018 - having basic collection of images with geo data
  * Q3 of 2018 - having contract with at least 10 hotels in each country